-In 2011, two patriotic friends, each with a connection to the tragedy on 9/11 planted BLOCK 93 at Mercer Canyons Ranch.
+In 2011, two patriotic friends, each with a connection to the tragedy on 9/11 planted BLOCK 93 at Mercer Ranches Ranch.
 This single block, planted with 911 vines, is dedicated to patriots who lost their lives on September 11, 2001.

-John Derrick, Vineyard Manager at Mercer Canyons, lost his best friend, Richard Guadagno, on Flight 93 as it crashed into the Pennsylvania farmland on September 11th.
+John Derrick, Vineyard Manager at Mercer Ranches, lost his best friend, Richard Guadagno, on Flight 93 as it crashed into the Pennsylvania farmland on September 11th.
 John later named his son Richard Alexander, in honor of his late friend.
 And today, John personally tends to Block 93, giving it special attention and care.

 When Rob returned, he and John talked over ways to commemorate the lives lost on 9/11.
 They decided to plant a vineyard and donate the proceeds from its operation to helping both victims of 9/11 and their families, and the service personnel who protect us each day.